timskillman/VSCode-Csharp/README.md

 }
 ~~~
 **Note 1:** '\*\*.cs' in the args list will compile all C# files in the folder.
-This does not include sub-folders; these must be specified separately, for example;
+This does not include sub-folders; these must added separately, for example;
 ~~~
 "${workspaceFolder}/SubFolder/**.cs"
 ~~~